• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Legal Presumptions: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-March 29, 2023 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+March 29, 2023 // by Law Offices of Heywood G. Friedman// Leave a Comment

 California’s workers’ compensation system provides several legal presumptions that greatly impact benefit entitlement; however, notwithstanding that, some claims professionals are uncertain as to what a “presumption” is.
 A legal presumption is defined by Black’s Law Dictionary as “a legal inference, or assumption that a fact exits.
 It is based on the known or proven existence or some other fact or group of facts.”
 In everyday language a presumption is a fact that is assumed to be true under the law.